 - Distance from Bolzano: 1 hour 40 minutes 105 km

 And if you have a fishing license, you can go fishing in the lake after redeeming a day ticket.
-In winter, the lake freezes completely, in which case you can go ice skating and curling.
+In winter, the lake freezes completely, so you can go ice skating and curling.
 And if you’re hungry, you can choose from delicious dishes at the lakeside restaurant.

 - Address: 39034 Dobbiaco, Autonomous Province of Bolzano, Italy